 What to See and Do

 Carrowmore Megalithic Cemetery

-The largest cemetery of megalithic tombs in Ireland, containing monuments as old 6500 years, Archaeologists have recorded over 60 tombs at this site.
+The largest cemetery of megalithic tombs in Ireland, containing monuments 6,500 years old.
+Archaeologists have recorded over 60 tombs at this site.
 Tombs are accessible and a restored cottage houses a small exhibition relating to the site.
 Visitors are advised to wear shoes suitable for walking on uneven terrain.